Maya Christina Gonzalez: Work

 Environmental concerns are important in Gonzalez's work.
 She has been praised for her raising awareness of the environment with young people.
-I Know the River Loves Me/Yo Que El Rio Me Ama (2009), depicts a Chicana girl visiting a river.
+I Know the River Loves Me/Yo sé que el río me ama (2009), depicts a Chicana girl visiting a river.
 As she spends more time exploring, the sepia-tones of the illustrations give way to more and more color.
 The book was considered a "beautiful story."
 I Know the River Loves Me is about "belonging to the world" and having a "relationship with nature."
 Gonzalez feels that such relationships with the environment are "a very Chicano experience."

 Call Me Tree: Llámame árbol, was described as "vibrantly hued" and a "good choice for story hour dramatizations."
 It is also significant in not using any gendered pronouns in the story.
 Call Me Tree was included in the "prestigious" list curated by Kirkus Reviews, "Best Children's Books of 2014."
 Her writing for Call Me Tree was also praised by Kirkus Reviews, saying that Gonzalez "excels at using few words to evoke grand imagery."

 González also creates activity books, many of which go along with the curriculum of the School of the Free Mind.
 Her activity books cover topics that are not often discussed in schools or at home, such as understanding gender.
-The activity book, Gender Now (2010), explores how there are "multiple levels of gender expression."
+The activity book Gender Now (2010) explores how there are "multiple levels of gender expression."
 It was also the first book for children to "explore transgender topics" and intersex topics.